 If you have a small or medium website and want to target 1-3 new markets, opt for a self-translate and get the help of a translation service to provide the content.
 However, you must pay a translation service to update the translated pages to match the original whenever you change a page.

 On the other hand, if your website has hundreds of pages or products and you want to target 4+ new local audiences, then an auto-translate one would suit you better.
 Otherwise, the cost and time to create all the translations will go through the roof.

-We recommend checking Linguise, a service that is both inexpensive and powerful that uses Google Neural Network to translate content almost as well as professionals do it at a fraction of the cost.
+We recommend checking Linguise, an inexpensive and robust service that uses Google Neural Network to translate content almost as well as professionals do it at a fraction of the cost.

 The best translation plugin for WordPress

 Now that you know the benefits of having a multilingual website and what options you can use (auto-translate or manual translate), let’s review what WordPress translation plugins you can use to translate your website.

 Linguise it’s a SaaS automatic translation tool designed with multiple CMS integration, including WordPress.
 It makes it incredibly easy to create a multilanguage WordPress website.
 The tool uses neural automatic translation models, making your website’s translation into over 80 languages easy and cost-effective.